The American Automobile Industry in World War Two

 The 318 coastal freighters of the FS series were built for the US Army by 25 different ship builders and were powered by two Cleveland Diesel 500hp 6-278A V6 engines.

-A Cleveland Diesel engine is being installed in a U.S. submarine during WWII.
+A Cleveland Diesel engine is being installed in a U.S. submarine during World War Two.

 USS Cod in Cleveland, OH: